 Configure routes at both ends of the peering connection for VPCs to communicate over a private network.

-When configuring routes for a VPC peering connection, select one of the following methods based on your needs.
+Select one of the following methods based on your needs:

 Use the CIDR block of the peer VPC as the destination to grant full access to resources.
 Elastic Compute Service (ECS) instances can communicate with all resources in the vSwitches of the peer VPC, which simplifies management.